lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Implementation Considerations

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 As each pseudorandom number must only be used once, an implementation need to get a new truly random seed after reboot, or continuously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.

-If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} is RECOMMENDED.
+If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} MAY be used.
+Pure deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
+Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
+See e.g. Section 1 of {{draft-mattsson-cfrg-det-sigs-with-noise}} for a list of attack papers.
+As suggested in Section 2.1.1 of {{RFC8152}} this can be adressed by combining randomness and determinism.

 The referenced processing instructions in {{SP-800-56A}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
 The ECDH shared secrets, keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Depending on the selected curve, the parties should perform various validations of each other's public keys, see e.g. Section 5 of {{SP-800-56A}}.